telerik/kendo-ui-builder/docs/frameworks.md

 ---
-title: Overview
+title: Frameworks
-page_title: Frameworks Overview | Kendo UI Builder
+page_title: Frameworks | Kendo UI Builder
 description: "Learn the specifics when using the Kendo UI Builder tool for creating and managing Angular-based web applications."
 slug: frameworks_kuib
 position: 2
 ---

-# Frameworks Overview
+# Frameworks

 The Kendo UI Builder supports the Angular and AngularJS frameworks.